auth0/docs/articles/microsites/manage-users/manage-users-and-user-profiles.md

 ---
 title: Manage Users and User Profiles
-description: An introduction to the concepts and tasks related to how Auth0 helps you manage your users and their profile information.
+description: An introduction to the concepts and tasks related to how Auth0 helps you manage your users and their profile information
 contentType: microsite
 topics:
   - users